maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program gets the termcap entry for the terminal type specified by the "TERM" environment variable using tgetent.*
+*In this example, the program gets the `termcap` entry for the terminal type specified by the "`TERM`" environment variable using `tgetent`.*
-*If tgetent returns a value greater than 0, it retrieves the number of columns ("co") using tgetnum.
-If tgetnum returns a value greater than or equal to 0, it prints "The terminal has " followed by the number of columns.
-If tgetnum returns a value less than 0, it prints "The number of columns is not defined for this terminal.".*
+*If `tgetent` returns a value greater than 0, it retrieves the number of columns ("co") using `tgetnum`.
+If `tgetnum` returns a value greater than or equal to 0, it prints "The terminal has " followed by the number of columns.
+If `tgetnum` returns a value less than 0, it prints "The number of columns is not defined for this terminal.".*
-*If tgetent returns a value less than or equal to 0, it prints "Failed to load termcap entry for " followed by the terminal type.*
+*If `tgetent` returns a value less than or equal to 0, it prints "Failed to load termcap entry for " followed by the terminal type.*

 [Back to Summary](#summary)